michael105/xflag/README.md

 Since I don't want to use shared libraries, I need other possibilities:
 1.fork, and execute another binary.
 2.Load the error messages into shared memory.
-3.Load another binary into memoery(shared),
+3.Load another binary into memory(shared),
 	  and execute the function
 		perror only.
-4.Have a shared memory db, which also server as db for environment settings.
+4.Have a shared memory db, which also serves as db for environment settings.

 1 I did already implement.
 But I dislike it.
 2 could be better.
 But I dislike the overhead.